Kimberly-Fasbender/ATX/README.md

 ## Future Plans
 * Volume control and music on/off functionality
 * Login/Logout functionality using Firebase for Auth
-* Scoreboard and Save functionality using SQLite or MySQL
+* Scoreboard and Save functionality using Firebase

 ## Game Trailer
 Availabe for view on [YouTube](https://youtu.be/RtQDacMSdbI)